zrayx/parallel_primes_again/README.md

 # parallel_primes

-Parallelization of threads, and comparison of Rust vs Zig performance.
+Parallelization of threads, and comparison of Rust vs Zig coding experience.
 This readme should be the same between the Zig and Rust projects.

 Rust implementation: https://github.com/zrayx/parallel